The E-normal structure of odd dimensional unitary groups: Introduction

+The main result of the current paper is the following: If $H$ is a subgroup of an odd dimensional unitary group $\U_{2n+1}(R,\Delta)$, then

 provided $R$ is semilocal or quasifinite (i.e. a direct limit of almost commutative rings) and $n \geq 3$.
-In (1.3), $EU_{2n+1}((R,\Delta),(I,\Omega))$ denotes the relative elementary subgroup of level $(I,\Omega)$ and $CU_{2n+1}((R,\Delta),(I,\Omega))$ denotes the full congruence subgroup of level $(I,\Omega)$.
-Further we investigate the action of $U_{2n+1}(R,\Delta)$ on the set of all E-normal subgroups by conjugation.
+In (1.3), $\EU_{2n+1}((R,\Delta),(I,\Omega))$ denotes the relative elementary subgroup of level $(I,\Omega)$ and $\CU_{2n+1}((R,\Delta),(I,\Omega))$ denotes the full congruence subgroup of level $(I,\Omega)$.
+Further we investigate the action of $\U_{2n+1}(R,\Delta)$ on the set of all E-normal subgroups by conjugation.

+The main result above ((1.3) for semilocal or quasifinite rings $R$ and $n \geq 3$) yields a description of the E-normal structure of $\GL_m(R)$ but only for $m\geq 6$, while Vaserstein in \cite{vaserstein} considered the more general case $m\geq 3$.
+For results on the case $m=2$, see \cite{costa-keller}.
+The main result above also yields a description of the E-normal structure of the classical groups $\Ort_{2n+1}(R)$, namely those of Chevalley type $B$, of rank $n\geq 3$ over arbitrary commutative rings, due to Abe \cite{abe}.
+The Hermitian form associated to these groups is even symmetric.
+There are also results on the E-normal structure of $\Sp_{4}(R)$ (cf. \cite{costa-keller_2}) which are not covered by the main result of our paper.

-The author expects that the results of this paper can be generalized to all of Petrov's odd unitary groups (over quasifinite rings and such that the Witt index of the underlying quadratic space is at least $3$), but the details will probably be even more complicated than in this note.
+The authors expect that the results of the current paper can be generalized to include Petrov's odd hyperbolic unitary groups and beyond, but details will probably be even more complicated than in this paper.
+See comments following Definition \ref{8}.

-The paper is organised as follows.
+The rest of the paper is organized as follows.
 In Section \ref{sec2} we recall some standard notation which will be used throughout the paper.
-In Section \ref{sec3} we define the odd-dimensional unitary groups and some important subgroups.
-In Section \ref{sec5} we prove the main result (1.3), first for semilocal rings, then for certain Noetherian rings and then for quasifinite rings.
-In the last section we investigate the action of conjugation on E-normal subgroups, the main result of this section is Theorem \ref{47}.
+In Section \ref{sec3} we define odd dimensional unitary groups and some important subgroups.
+In Section \ref{sec4} we investigate the action of conjugation on important subgroups.
+The main result of this section is Theorem \ref{47}.
+At the end of the section, we specialize to the cases $R$ is semilocal or quasifinite and determine the effect of conjugation on the level of an E-normal subgroup.
+In Section \ref{sec6}, we prove the very important Extraction Theorem.
+In the last section we prove the main result (1.3), first for semilocal rings, then for certain Noetherian rings and then for quasifinite rings.